liangrog/lmdo/README.md

              DJANGO_SETTINGS_MODULE: mysite.settings # mandatory

-3. To deploy all the functions, run
+To deploy all the functions, run

     $ lmdo lm (create|update|delete)

-4. To only deploy one function, run
+To only deploy one function, run

     $ lmdo lm (create|update|delete) --function-name=blah

 AWS API Gateway
 -----
 1. Standard API Gateway
+   Swagger template is used to create API Gateway

+    **Requirements**

-Swagger template is used to create API Gateway, you will need to create a folder named 'swagger' under your project folder and name your swagger template as 'apigateway.json'.
+    * A folder named 'swagger' under your project folder
+    * Name your swagger template as 'apigateway.json'

+    **lmdo.yml configuration**

+    `ApiGatewayName: Your unique Apigateway name`

-In your swagger template, please name your version as '$version' and your title as '$title' so that Lmdo can update it during creation using the value of 'ApiGatewayName' in your lmdo.yml.
+    **NOTE:** Please name your version as '$version' and your title as '$title' so that Lmdo can update it during creation using the value of `ApiGatewayName` in your lmdo.yml.

 2. WSGI(Django) API
-Lmdo automatically create a API Gateway resource if you have Django Lambda function configured using proxy.
+   Lmdo automatically create a API Gateway resource if you have Django Lambda function configured using proxy unless you have `DisableApiGateway` set to `True` in your Lambda function config in `lmdo.yml`.
 There will only be one API gateway created.
 Django api will be appended as part of the resource

+To manage your APIGateway resource, run:

+    $ lmdo api (create|update|delete)

 You can create or delete a stage by running

     $ lmdo api create-stage <from_stage> <to_stage>